Yann Kermorgant: Charlton Athletic

 On 13 September 2011, Kermorgant signed a two-year contract at Charlton Athletic, linking back up with his former first team coach at Leicester, Chris Powell.
 On 27 September 2011, he scored his first goal for the club in the away 1–1 draw with MK Dons.
 He then continued as the preferred striker to partner Bradley Wright-Phillips, and his aerial ability and consistent performances attracted interest from Celtic in January 2012.
-Kermorgant won the League 1 title with Charlton Athletic on 5 May 2012, rounding off the season with a goal from an acute angle in a 3–2 victory against Hartlepool.
+Kermorgant won the League 1 title with Charlton Athletic on 5 May 2012, rounding off the season with a goal from an acute angle in a 3–2 victory against Hartlepool United.

 On 25 July 2012, Kermorgant signed a new contract with Charlton Athletic, keeping him at the club until at least 2014 with an option for a further 12 months.
 He scored his first Championship goal for them against his former club Leicester in a 2–1 win at The Valley.
 He repeated this feat, scoring in the reverse fixture at the King Power Stadium in a win by the same score.
 Kermorgant finished the season with a double against Bristol City, finishing the year as joint top goalscorer shared with Johnnie Jackson with 12 league goals.

 Kermorgant scored his first goal of the 2013–14 season on the first day, with an acrobatic goal against Bournemouth.
 He once again scored against Leicester along with fellow former Fox Michael Morrison in another 2–1 home win.